HEADS-project/training/1.ThingML_Basics/README.md

 ![HEADS](http://heads-project.eu/sites/default/files/heads_large.png)

 Learn the basics of ThingML.
-How to write you first program in a platform independent way and compile it to different platforms ranging from an Arduino microcontroller to a plan Java program.
+How to write you first program in a platform independent way and compile it to different platforms ranging from an Arduino microcontroller to a plain Java program.
 Also learn how to write platform specific components and link to exiting APIs or libraries.

 **This tutorial covers:**